logichub/brande-help-center/section-6-collaboration/share-and-publish.md

 ## Sharing security

 When you share a project:
-- Link is unique and shareable
+- The link is a stable URL of the form `{your-app-url}?selectedProject=[projectId]`
-- Only people with the link can access
+- Recipients still need a Brande.ai account with permission to view that brand’s projects — the link by itself does not grant access
-- No public search engine indexing
-- Recipients cannot edit the project
+- Recipients cannot edit the project unless they have an editor role on the brand
-- You can regenerate the link anytime to invalidate old ones [NEEDS REVIEW: verify link regeneration feature]
+- The link does not expire and there is no built-in "stop sharing" or revocation button

 ## Manage shared access

-To revoke access to a shared project:
+To limit who can see a shared project, the practical levers are:
-- [NEEDS REVIEW: is there an explicit "stop sharing" button, or do links expire?]
+- Remove the recipient from the brand (or change their role) so the link no longer authenticates them
-- Option: Archive the project to hide it from searches
+- Move the project to a folder only the right people can see, or archive it
-- Option: Change the project to Archived status
+- Be deliberate about who you share the link with — anyone added to the brand will be able to open it

 ## Related Topics